apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             ...         schema = schema.add(f"word_{index}")
             ...     return AnalyzeResult(schema=schema)

-            An `analyze` implementation that returns a constant output schema, but add custom information in the result metadata to be consumed by future __init__ method calls:
+            This is an `analyze` implementation that returns a constant output schema, but add custom information in the result metadata to be consumed by future __init__ method
+            calls:

             >>> @staticmethod
             ... def analyze(text: str) -> AnalyzeResult: